reeseovine/dotfiles-old/README.md

 Menu for shutting down, logging out, etc.

 **tweet** *by me*
-A wrapper around [tweet.sh](https://github.com/piroor/tweet.sh) so I can send tweets without having to open Twitter.
+A wrapper around [tweet.sh](https://github.com/piroor/tweet.sh) so I can send tweets without having to open Twitter (or a terminal).

 **wiktionary** *by me*
 Look up definitions from Wiktionary.
 You can set the language as well.

 ### Backups
 I wrote three scripts for managing backups: